There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Almost into adulthood, Tolkien (Nicholas Hoult) struggles with getting into a good school while his infatuation with Edith (Lily Collins) continues to grow.
-His brotherhood and his passion for writing are stronger than ever, but with the beginning of World War I, he is about to go on a tragic journey that could jeopardize everything he cares about.
+His brotherhood and his passion for writing are stronger than ever, but with the beginning of World War I, he is about to go on an unexpected journey that could cost him his life, and everything he cares about.
 Edith, his writing, his friends; he cares about them all deeply, but he must go to war to defend his country.
 Along the way, he finds inspiration for what could be a truly epic story of his own creation.
 A story about tragedy, war, love, and fellowship.

 The Pros & Cons